fingersteps/woozle/README.md

 ###Step 3: Install Woozle
 Install Woozle (see instructions above) and add it to your created project.

-###Step 4: Configure the database Connection String and the Web Server
+###Step 4: Configure the database connection string and the web server
 Replace the default configuration in your `Web.config` by the following configuration.
-The configuration includes a default connection string to the database (change it if necessary!) and the Web Server configuration to use Woozles built in web services.
+The configuration includes a default connection string to the database (change it if necessary!) and the web server configuration to use Woozles built in web services.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>